1BobC/carpetP/README.md

 "Complete Self-build functions, Arguement / Parameter (s).
 Return values, Return + fruitful, Arguements, Parameters and Results using max function "
 "Complete Multiple arguements See function summary in index" "Ch 5 Loops and iterations up to Indefinite loops that are not so easy to see / control!
-2:2240" "First look at Definite loops and those with strings  - patterns for Smart Loops - picking the highest number" "Move to file zweiterP for More Loop Patterns Counting in a Loop, Summing in a loop, Finding the average" "Filtering in loops"
+2:2240" "First look at Definite loops and those with strings  - patterns for Smart Loops - picking the highest number - INDENTATION!!"
+"Move to file zweiterP for More Loop Patterns Counting in a Loop, Summing in a loop, Finding the average" "Filtering loops with an if statement, Search in loops with a Boolean statement, Introduce the use of None and is - INDENTATION!!"